 In addition, private label products sold by retail trade chains are typically sold at lower prices than branded products.
 As consumers look for opportunities to decrease discretionary spending, the Company's customers have discontinued or reduced distribution of some of its products to encourage those consumers to purchase the customers' less expensive private label products (primarily in the dietary supplements, diagnostic kits and oral analgesics categories).
-To the extent customers discontinue or reduce distribution of the Company's products or these products are adversely affected by customers' actions to increase shelf space for their private label products, the Company will focus its efforts on improving distribution with other customers.
-However, if the Company's efforts are not effective, its results could be adversely affected.
+To the extent customers discontinue or reduce distribution of the Company's products or these products are adversely affected by customers' actions to increase shelf space for their private label products, the Company would seek to improve distribution with other customers.
+However, if the Company's efforts are not effective, its sales growth and other results, as well as its market share, could be adversely affected.